Info Source: Sources of Federal Government and Employee Information

 The Corporation meets the diverse needs of the industry through a wide range of funds and programs.
 Support is available at the various stages of the process, from scriptwriting to final production, as well as from development to the marketing of finished products in Canada and abroad.

-The Corporation is headed by a Board of Members whose Chair and members are appointed by the Governor in Council.
+The Corporation is headed by a Board of Directors whose Chair and members are appointed by the Governor in Council.
 On the recommendation of the Corporation’s Board, the Governor in Council also appoints an Executive Director, who acts as Chief Executive Officer and is responsible for day-to-day operations.
 The Corporation is headquartered in Montreal and has offices in Toronto, Vancouver and Halifax.

 INSTITUTIONAL FUNCTIONS, PROGRAMS AND ACTIVITIES